Coping with Rheumatoid Arthritis

 Podiatry intervention in Rheumatoid Arthritis

-There have been great advances in the treatment of these diseases in recent years, particularly with the advent of Disease Modifying Anti-Rheumatic Drugs (DMARD’s) and increasing awareness leading to earlier diagnosis.
+There have been great advances in the care management of these diseases in recent years, particularly with the advent of Disease Modifying Anti-Rheumatic Drugs (DMARD’s) and increasing awareness leading to earlier diagnosis.
 Often early intervention with DMARD’s can retard or even stop the progression of the disease.
 Joints of the foot and ankle are frequently involved and may in fact be the primary manifestation of the disease.
 Early intervention by specialist Rheumatologists is necessary, but your podiatrist also plays a valuable role.

 Podiatrists can help people with Rheumatoid arthritis remain both mobile and comfortable.
 As staying mobile is an essential component of managing the disease process, having pain free feet is part of the big picture.

-Treatment and Managment
+Care Management and Managment

 Options available at My FootDr Podiatry Centres may help: